United Nations Special Committee on Palestine: Work of the committee

 The committee also met British officials.
 Some argued that the ideal solution would be to set up two autonomous Jewish and Arab states with Britain managing the finances of the two states due to the economic difficulties of partition and allowing Britain to retain a military presence in Palestine due to the growing threat from the Soviet Union.
 British military officials in particular emphasized the need for a continued British military presence in light of worsening relations between Britain and Egypt, arguing that bases in Palestine and continued control over Haifa harbor were essential for the defense of the Middle East.
 UNSCOP members were shown new British Army barracks being constructed in the Negev (which would never be completed), and were told that this would be the future basing area for British troops in the Suez Canal zone.

 The committee also noted the intense security and draconian laws in Palestine as a result of the ongoing Jewish insurgency conducted mainly by the Irgun and Lehi and to a lesser extent the Haganah.
 UNSCOP members noticed the constant presence of armed British security forces and armored cars in the streets, barbed wire around entire blocks of buildings, abundant pillboxes and roadblocks, and constant security checks in the streets.
 In addition, the Emergency Regulations imposed by the British, which allowed for detentions, confiscations, deportations, and trials before military rather than civil courts with no right to counsel, the admission of Henry Gurney, the Chief Secretary of Palestine, that the Palestine administration was spending nearly $30 million a year for police purposes, as well as the British insistence that their officials appear before UNSCOP hearings in private and a demand that they be informed in advance about who would be giving testimony, also left a negative impression.

 Guatemalan delegate Jorge García Granados referred to the Palestine Mandate as a "police state."
 On June 16, the day of UNSCOP's first formal hearing, a British military court sentenced three Irgun fighters, Avshalom Haviv, Meir Nakar, and Yaakov Weiss, to death for their role in the Acre Prison break.
-UNSCOP appealed to the British government through UN Secretary-General Trygve Lie to spare their lives.
-The British refused, and were outraged at what they viewed as the committee's interference in the internal judicial affairs of the Mandate.
+UNSCOP appealed to the British government through the UN Secretary-General Trygve Lie to spare their lives.
+The British refused and were outraged at what they viewed as the committee's interference in the internal judicial affairs of the Mandate.
 Later, the Irgun captured two British sergeants and held them as hostages, threatening to kill them if the death sentences were carried out.
 Committee members discussed the sergeants when meeting with Begin, and refused an Irgun request to call Haviv, Nakar, and Weiss to testify before them over allegations of torture.